Are you thinking about building, selling or renting your property?

 A Better EPC Rating

 A major player in getting a better EPC rating is by installing secondary glazing.
-This helps to reduce the amount of energy which escapes through ill-fitted windows as well as convection through a single pane of glass.
+This helps to reduce the amount of energy that escapes through ill-fitted windows as well as convection through a single pane of glass.
 It won’t change the overall outside look of a property but is a great way to save energy and therefore save money on energy bills.

 Other benefits are that it will keep your house cooler in the summer as well as drastically reduce the level of noise that comes in.

-It is now a legal requirement to have an EPC for a property when you are either renting or selling, and its energy rating can be a deal breaker, so it is highly recommended that you attempt to make your property as energy efficient as possible before carrying out the survey.
+It is now a legal requirement to have an EPC for a property when you are either renting or selling, and its energy rating can be a deal-breaker, so it is highly recommended that you attempt to make your property as energy efficient as possible before carrying out the survey.
 Secondary glazing can provide a huge leap in the level of its energy rating.